-The need to change out your fuel injector O-rings on the MK1 Audi TT usually isn’t something that is needed unless you have an issue like gas leaking at the fuel injectors.
-Replacing the fuel injector O-rings typically would be done when the fuel injectors would already be removed.
+The need to change out your fuel injector O-rings on the MK1 Audi TT usually isn’t something that is needed unless you have an issue like a gas leak at the fuel injectors.
+Replacing the fuel injector O-rings would typically be done when the fuel injectors need to be removed.

 For example, when you need to remove your intake manifold, the fuel rail and fuel injectors need to come out.
-It’s good to perform this preventative maintenance and replace the O-rings at this point.
-They’re cheap, and it’s great insurance to not have to deal with an issue in the future.
+It’s a good idea to perform this preventative maintenance and replace the O-rings at this point.
+The fuel injector O-rings are cheap, and it’s great insurance to do them now and not have to worry about it in the future.

 Parts & Tools Needed

-You’ll need a set of (4 qty) O-rings, which you can find on Amazon.
+You’ll need a set of (4 qty) fuel injector O-rings, which you can find on Amazon.
 The FEL-PRO kit (part number: ES 70599) is a popular set, which is a direct fit for the MK1 Audi TT.
-The Amazon listing states that it is for a Ford F-150, but it is actually a direct fit for the 2000-2006 Audi TT (same O-ring size).
+The Amazon listing I’ve linked to below states that it is for a Ford F-150 in its title, but it is actually a direct fit for the 2000-2006 Audi TT (same O-ring size).
 A critical tool to have for removing the old O-rings is a straight pick tool.

 Fuel Injector O-ring Set: FEL-PRO ES 70599 Fuel Injector O-Ring Kit